wasmerio/old-docs.wasmer.io/integrations/examples/errors.md

 ## Handling the error

-There is nothing special about the Wasm module or the way we'll set it up.
+There is nothing special about the Wasm module, or the way we'll set it up.

 The only things we'll need to do are: